Risotto (album): Critical reception

 Risotto was perhaps the most favourably reviewed of all Fluke's albums with David Bennun of The Guardian writing:

 Risotto pushes forward Fluke's slick, sophisticated techno at a relentless pace.
 Sometimes, on Absurd, Atom Bomb and especially the top-notch Squirt, it takes a terrier-like grip on your concentration, with the muted vocals hissing in your head like Martian broadcasts arriving through your fillings.

 Writing for Melody Maker in October 1997, Neil Kulkarni gave Risotto a very positive review, singling out the album's lyrics as a highlight; "[Fluke] have the dumbest greatest deepest lyrics in dance – "Baby's got an atom-bomb/a motherfuckin' atom bomb" is the greatest heavy metal lyric never written; "Anybody with a heart votes love" is a chorus Stevie Wonder would be proud of; "Think big that's only half as large/Bigger, better, twice as hard" is Ooompah-Loompah haiku made pop poetry."

+Ben Willmott, writing in the NME, described it as "indistinguishable from the previous three" Fluke albums, saying that "it never once sounds like a single ounce of sweat, blood or love has gone into its making."